“What hath God wrought!”

 Ahead of Its Time

 The primitive line was plagued with frequent problems with the instruments only remained in adjustment for a few minutes at a time.
 After two months, the line went out of business.
-The company sold the copper wire to pay the operator’s expenses and waited for more public support of telegraphic communication.
+The company sold the copper wire to pay the operator’s expenses and waited for more public support for telegraphic communication.